alvaro20dam/a_data_trip/content/post/2024-02-19-density_Tanalysis/index.md

 The above formula is quite complicated to work with, so you usually use a table of values or an online calculator[2][3] to find the values of Student's t.
 These values depend on the level of significance and the degrees of freedom chosen.

+A statistician goes to the doctor and says:
+---
+-- Doctor, I think I have a serious problem.
+I have hallucinations and see things that aren't there.

+--How do you know? - The doctor asks.

+-- Well, I did a t-test and rejected the null hypothesis.

+-- And what null hypothesis did you raise?

+-- That I don't see things that don't exist.

+-- So what's the problem?

+-- That the significance level was 0.99.

+What did you expected? it's a statisticians' joke

 ### First Load packages and data